potpiejimmy/dncash-io/README.md

 ### MQTT (optional)

 In scenarios where the cash device is triggered by the token device (scanning / receiving of trigger codes by the token device), dncash.io can optionally publish a message to a given MQTT queue endpoint instead of only responding to a waiting GET request on the trigger endpoint /dnapi/cash/v1/trigger/{triggercode}.
 Set the environment variable USE\_MQTT=true if you want to enable MQTT.
-Also set MQTT\_URL to a valid broker endpoint address (defaults to mqtt://localhost:1883, the endpoint is checked on startup). dncash.io will then publish the token to the topic named 'dncash-io/trigger/{triggercode}'.
+Also set MQTT\_URL to a valid broker endpoint address (defaults to mqtt://localhost:1883, the endpoint is checked on startup). dncash.io will then publish the token to the topic named 'dncash-io/trigger/v1/{triggercode}'.

+To test MQTT locally, you can install 'mosca' as a broker and 'mqtt' as a client globally ('npm i -g mosca mqtt').
+Then start the mosca server with 'mosca -v', connect a test client with 'mqtt sub -t dncash-io/trigger/v1/+ -v' and run the test suite ('npm t').
+You should receive the MQTT triggered token with a server signature.

 ### Install / Build